 - Educational sessions on diabetes care

 Campers live in supervised cabins with other children.
-Tuition includes all meals, snacks, lodging and activities for the week.
+Tuition for residential camp is $380 and includes all meals, snacks, lodging and activities for the week.
+Tuition for day camp is $220 and includes lunches, snacks, and daytime activities for the week.

 To request a scholarship, please check the appropriate space on the camp registration form.
 Scholarships are funded by the Lion's Club District 24E and other donors.
 Funds are need-based and restriction may apply.